zshicode/Deep-Learning-Raman-Element/README.md

 # Deep learning for element identification using Raman spectrum

-This repository proposes an attention-based residual networks for element identification of minerals using Raman spectrum.
+This repository proposes attention-based residual networks for element identification of minerals using Raman spectrum.
 Deep learning (DL) for Raman spectrum has been adopted for mineral classification (Liu et al., 2017; Zhang et al., 2020).
 On this basis, this repository aims to identify specific elements in minerals or other inorganic materials by DL-based Raman spectroscopy.

 ## Requirements